Static vs Skeletal Meshes

 Bone Structure and Hierarchy

-• Forms tree-like structure mirroring anatomical or mechanical joint systems
+• Structure: Tree-like system mirroring anatomical or mechanical joints

 • Parent bone transformations propagate to child bones